 Crypto assets should have a high degree of institutional backing, a mature spot market, a regulated futures market, respected and experienced service providers, and clear pricing mechanisms in order to become a viable foundation for a crypto ETF, according to the guidelines.

-Licensed exchanges must review whether the issuer is capable of fulfilling its duties in regard to the product, including providing safe and secure custody and acquiring appropriate licenses, for each crypto ETF product application.
+Licensed exchanges must analyze whether the issuer is capable of fulfilling its duties in regard to the product, including providing safe and secure custody and acquiring appropriate licenses, for each crypto ETF product application.

 The ASIC also said that it does not require domestic crypto custody for businesses issuing crypto ETFs in response to public feedback, claiming that such limits would unjustly limit competition.